Here’s what you need to know about how to store garlic harvested from your garden.

 Softneck garlic is not as cold hardy as hardneck and doesn’t need as long a period of cold exposure to grow.
 It’s mainly grown in warmer, southern regions.

-Softnecks usually produce a larger amount of cloves per bulb but also tend to have a less intense flavor.
+Softnecks usually produce a larger amount of garlic cloves per bulb but also tend to have a less intense flavor.

 Keeping climate, flavor, and length of storage in mind, you’ll want to choose which type of garlic is best suited for your needs.
 Of course, you can always try both and see which one works better for you.